 To apply for a place at this school in the normal admission round, you must complete a Common Application Form available from the local authority in which you live.
-You are also requested to complete the Supplementary Information Form attached to this policy if you wish to apply under oversubscription criteria 1,2,4,5,6,7&8.
-The Supplementary Information Form should be returned to the school office, St Peter's VC Academy, North Leas Avenue, Scarborough by the closing date set by the local authority.
+You are also requested to complete the Supplementary Information Form attached to this policy if you wish to apply under oversubscription criteria 1, 2, 4, 5, 6, 7 and 8.
+The Supplementary Information Form should be returned to Office Manager, North Leas Avenue, Scarborough, YO12 6LX by 15th January 2026.

-You will be advised of the outcome of your application on the Local Authority agreed date or the next working day, by the local authority on our behalf.
+You will be advised of the outcome of your application on 16th April 2026 or the next working day, by the local authority on our behalf.
 If you are unsuccessful (unless your child gained a place at a school/academy you ranked higher) you will be informed and you have the right of appeal to an independent appeal panel.

-If you do not provide the information required in the SIF and return it by the closing date, together with all supporting documentation, your child may not be placed in criteria 1,3,4,5,6,7&8 and this may affect your child's chance of being offered a place.
+If you do not provide the information required in the SIF and return it by the closing date, together with all supporting documentation, your child may not be placed in criteria 1, 2, 4, 5, 6, 7 or 8 and this may affect your child's chance of being offered a place.

-All applications which are submitted on time will be considered at the same time and after the closing date for admissions which is January 2026
+All applications which are submitted on time will be considered at the same time and after the closing date for admissions which is 15th January 2026.